 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the issuance of CMGI common stock, the sale of investments in subsidiary and affiliate entities and borrowings from lending institutions.
-As of January 31, 2004, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$264.1 million and available-for-sale securities of \$1.3 million.
-Additionally, the Company's SalesLink subsidiary has a revolving bank credit facility of \$23.0 million and an outstanding \$5.5 million term loan.
-In July 2003, SalesLink amended its revolving credit facility and its term loan, which has a term ending in June 2004.
+As of April 30, 2004, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$259.7 million and available-for-sale securities of \$0.5 million.
+Additionally, the Company's SalesLink subsidiary has a revolving bank credit facility of \$23.0 million and an outstanding \$5.2 million term loan.
 Advances under the credit facility may be in the form of loans or letters of credit.
-As of January 31, 2004, SalesLink is in compliance with all of the financial covenants.
-These covenants include liquidity and profitability measures.
+At April 30, 2004, \$11.0 million was outstanding on the revolving bank credit facility and approximately \$7.2 million had been reserved against the revolving credit facility in support of outstanding letters of credit.
+The remaining available borrowings at April 30, 2004 were \$4.8 million.
+The Company's working capital at April 30, 2004 was approximately \$270.8 million.
+The Company is currently engaged in negotiations to renew both the revolving credit facility and term loan, which mature on June 30, 2004.
+As of April 30, 2004, SalesLink is in compliance with all of the financial covenants of its borrowing agreements, which include both liquidity and profitability measures.
 SalesLink has also agreed to restrictions that limit the ability of SalesLink to merge, acquire or sell assets without prior approval from the bank.
-At January 31, 2004, approximately \$7.6 million of SalesLink's credit facility had been reserved in support of outstanding letters of credit.
-The remaining available borrowings at January 31, 2004 were \$15.4 million.
-Subsequent to January 31, 2004, SalesLink borrowed \$13.0 million against the credit facility for additional working capital requirements.
-The Company's working capital at January 31, 2004 was approximately \$201.9 million.

-Net cash used for operating activities of continuing operations was \$8.0 million for the six months ended January 31, 2004 compared to \$31.2 million for the six months ended January 31, 2003.
+Net cash used for operating activities of continuing operations was \$21.9 million for the nine months ended April 30, 2004 compared to \$32.0 million for the nine months ended April 30, 2003.
 Cash used for operating activities of continuing operations represents net income (loss) as adjusted for non-cash items and changes in working capital.
-During the six months ended January 31, 2004, non-cash items primarily included depreciation, amortization and impairment charges of \$3.9 million and non-operating gains, net, of \$43.1 million.
-The non-operating gains included primarily a \$40.5 million gain on the sale by AltaVista of approximately 3.2 million shares of Overture Services, Inc. common stock and a \$2.1 million gain on the sale of approximately 1.0 million shares of Loudeye Corp. common stock.
-The inventory increase of \$16.8 million was primarily attributed to a \$15.1 million purchase from an OEM supplier in Tilburg, which also contributed to the \$14.1 million increase in accounts payable.
-During the six months ended January 31, 2003, non-cash items primarily included depreciation, amortization and impairment charges of \$5.1 million and non-operating losses, net of \$25.1 million.
+During the nine months ended April 30, 2004, non-cash items primarily included a reduction in accrued income taxes of \$71.0 million, depreciation, amortization and impairment charges of \$5.6 million and non-operating gains, net, of \$43.5 million.
+The non-operating gains primarily included a \$40.5 million gain on the sale by AltaVista of approximately 3.2 million shares of Overture Services, Inc. common stock, and a \$2.1 million gain on the sale of approximately 1.0 million shares of Loudeye Corp. common stock.
+The inventory increase of \$12.8 million during the nine months ended April 30, 2004 was primarily attributable to inventory purchased in SalesLink's Tilburg, Netherlands operations during the second quarter ended January 31, 2004 to support expected demand for certain products of a major OEM customer over the second half of fiscal year 2004.
+During the nine months ended April 30, 2003, non-cash items primarily included depreciation, amortization and impairment charges of \$8.4 million and non-operating losses, net of \$36.5 million.